Taylor Combe: Life

-He was the eldest son of Dr. Charles Combe, the physician and numismatist.
+Combe was the eldest son of Dr. Charles Combe, the physician and numismatist.
 He was educated at Harrow School and at Oriel College, Oxford, where he graduated B.A. on 5 June 1795, M.A.
 10 July 1798.

 In 1803, he obtained an appointment in the British Museum, and superintended the collection of coins and medals.
 In 1807, he became keeper of the department of antiquities, the coins still remaining in his charge.
 In 1814, he was sent to Zante, to carry out the purchase of the Phigaleian marbles.